-While my Girl Scout career was brief, I still carry a love for those iconic little badges I earned way back when.
-For this week’s How-Tuesday post, I’ve cooked up a DIY twist on classic scout badges.
-Make your own version to honor an accomplishment, good deed, skill earned, or just for fun.
-Keep it for yourself, bestow it on a friend, make them at your Craft Party, or tip your hat to dad for Father’s Day.
-Stitch a diamond badge along with me, or dream up your own design.
+While my Girl Scout career was brief, I still carry a love for those iconic little patches I earned way back when—so I’ve cooked up a custom DIY twist on classic scout badges.
+Make your own version to honor a recent accomplishment, good deed, skill learned, or just for fun.
+Keep it for yourself, send one to a friend, or tip your hat to dad for Father’s Day.
+Ready to give it a try?
+Follow along below to stitch a diamond badge with me, or dream up your own one-of-a-kind design.

 Alternatively, you can download the diamond template and stitch along with me to make a gemstone merit badge for someone who is a true gem, a diamond in the rough, or who just plain rocks!